 Be prepared and go through the house rules and answers to the frequently asked questions before you start your visit.
 With this video you will get a good idea of what we have done and what you can do yourself to make your visit safe and relaxed.

-When entering the zoo you will receive a map with the house rules and the adjusted route.
-The free Blijdorp app has also been adjusted with the adjusted route and walking directions.
+When you enter, you will receive a free map with the house rules and the adapted route.
+Download the map here in English, in French and Polish (pdf).
+Please pay attention to the marked signposting.
+The free Blijdorp app also contains the adapted route and walking directions.

 |Buy tickets with discount|

 |Adults 12 years and older||€ 24,50||€ 23,50|

 |Children 3 to 12 years||€ 20,00||€ 19,00|

 |Adult’s pass (age 13 or over)||€ 83|

 Valid for one adult and max. five fixed children age 3-17* (not necessarily living at home)

 Valid for two adults (not necessarily parents/guardians) and max. five fixed children age 3-17* (not necessarily living at home)